 My house is surrounded by grass so if I wanted a garden close to the house I’d have to set it on the lawn and use raised beds.
 (Read: How to Start a Garden Where Grass is Currently Growing).
 I had a huge budget of $0 for this project.

-I looked around and gathered some frames (wooden and metal) that I had laying around and transferred a couple of wooden beds I had at the farm across the road to where the house is (you can see how I made those in Building Raised Garden Beds – a Simple and Quick Construction) but still, I was missing one bed.
+I looked around and gathered some frames (wooden and metal) that I had laying around and transferred a couple of wooden beds I had at the farm across the road to where the house is (you can see how I made those white frames in the post Building Raised Garden Beds – a Simple and Quick Construction) but still, I was missing one bed.

 Every time I miss something I turn to my pile of pallet wood.
 One reason is that my kids play with this wood all the time and they take things from the house and leave them in between the planks, so really, you can find a whole lot of missing items there.